 The prevalence of congenital malformations after ART may be slightly higher than after spontaneous conceptions.
 This is thought to be due to differences in parental characteristics (e.g. maternal age, sperm characteristics) and multiple pregnancies.

-In women with recent or ongoing thromboembolic disease or women with generally recognised risk factors for thromboembolic events, such as personal or family history, thrombophilia or severe obesity (body mass index > 30 kg/m2), treatment with gonadotrophins may further increase the risk.
-In these women, the benefits of gonadotrophin administration need to be weighed against the risks.
+In women with recent or ongoing thromboembolic disease or women with generally recognised risk factors for thromboembolic events, such as personal or family history, thrombophilia or severe obesity (body mass index > 30 kg/m2), treatment with gonadotropins may further increase the risk.
+In these women, the benefits of gonadotropin administration need to be weighed against the risks.
 It should be noted however, that pregnancy itself as well as OHSS also carries an increased risk of thromboembolic events.